aminebadraoui/MNFST-RAG-UI/DOCUMENTATION.md

-# RAG Chat Admin Dashboard - Complete Documentation
+# MNFST RAG Admin Dashboard - Complete Documentation

-Welcome to the comprehensive documentation for the RAG Chat Admin Dashboard.
-This is a simplified multi-tenant RAG Chat SaaS solution with three user roles and complete data isolation.
+Welcome to the comprehensive documentation for the MNFST RAG Admin Dashboard.
+This is a simplified multi-tenant MNFST RAG SaaS solution with three user roles and complete data isolation.

 ## 🎯 What This Is

-A streamlined multi-tenant RAG Chat SaaS solution with three user roles:
+A streamlined multi-tenant MNFST RAG SaaS solution with three user roles:
 - **Superadmin**: Creates and manages tenants
 - **Tenant Admin**: Manages documents, social media, and users for their tenant
 - **User**: Accesses chatbot with tenant-specific knowledge base